-Mail-in clear aligner services look like essentially the same thing as in-office treatments like Invisalign and Clear Correct…or at least they do on the surface.
+Mail-in clear aligner services look like essentially the same thing as in-office treatments like Invisalign…or at least they do on the surface.
 What are the similarities between them, and where do those similarities end?

 The similarities pretty much end at the fact that they are clear and intended to move teeth.
-You never actually see a dentist when doing the mail-in clear aligners, while Invisalign and Clear Correct are done under the careful in-person supervision of a dentist.
+You never actually see a dentist when doing the mail-in clear aligners, while Invisalign is done under the careful in-person supervision of a dentist.

 Why is it important that you visit a real, live, specially trained provider for an evaluation before starting clear alignment treatment?

 There are a lot of underlying issues like cavities or gum disease that could be left undiagnosed/untreated by not visiting a dentist.
-Think of any improvements to your smile like veneers or teeth straightening as building a beautiful new home – you would want to make sure that the foundation (overall oral health) is solid and sound before you build it.
-There are also some things that can make teeth movement more complicated, including the presence of implants or ankylosed teeth where tooth roots have fused to the bone.
+Think of any improvements to your smile like veneers or teeth straightening as building a beautiful new home – you would want to make sure that the foundation (your overall oral health) is solid and sound before you finish building it.
+There are also some things that can make teeth movement more complicated, like the presence of implants or ankylosed teeth where tooth roots have fused to the bone.